hahnicity/deepards/README.md

 * **padded_breath_by_breath_with_full_bm_target** - Utilizes the padded breath by breath method, but sets breath metadata as its target instead of an ARDS/no ARDS classification.
 This is used for pretraining a CNN and then later you can apply it to ARDS detection.
 * **padded_breath_by_breath_with_limited_bm_target** - Utilizes the padded breath by breath method, but sets a limited set of breath metadata as its target instead of an ARDS/no ARDS classification.
 This is used for pretraining a CNN and then later you can apply it to ARDS detection.
 * **padded_breath_by_breath_with_flow_time_features** - Utilizes the padded breath by breath method, and adds breath metadata so the model can use that for classification decisions as well.
+* **unpadded_centered_sequences** - Like unpadded sequences, but always starts with the beginning of a new breath.
+This helps correct for translational variability in CNN.

 I understand that this might be a bit to understand in writing so I have also added images to help visualize how data is being processed.